-The project report and diary should be submitted to Highfield Assessment within 3 weeks of gateway.
+The project report and diary should be submitted to Highfield Assessment after gateway.

 It must be accompanied by a Project Report Submission Sheet when submitted to Highfield.
 This is available to download from the Highfield Assessment website.

 Written submissions may be provided to Highfield in PDF format and uploaded to the apprentice's folder.